alejandro-carstens/golastic/README.md

 ```

 #### Nested Clauses
 Golastic provides the ability to perform nested queries using all the previous clauses ```WhereNested, WhereInNested, WhereNotInNested, FilterNested, FilterInNested, MatchNested, MatchInNested & MatchNotInNested```.
 Nested clauses are subjected to the same rules as their non-nested counter parts.
-It is important to specify the nested path using dot notation such as ```attribute.value```.
+However, it is important to specify the nested path using dot notation such as ```attribute.value```.

 Ex:
 ```go